luminenn/-Super-New-Game-Project-/README.md

 basic code for basic 2d game functions on GoDot

 player.gd:
-left to right 2d movement with directionality. additionally, up to down 2d movement. also, spin.
+left to right 2d movement with directionality, alongwith jump mechanics and manual spin.